birajstha/bids_qc/README.md

 ## Updates
 - Outputs PDF (default) and HTML report (with -html flag) now.
 - [Default config](https://github.com/birajstha/bids_qc/raw/main/CPACqc/overlay/overlay.csv) has overlays.
+- Images on PDF report will follow the order mentioned in overlay.csv provided or default.
+- Added Bookmarks on PDF report for easy navigation.

 ## Features
 - Generate bulk or subject specific plots and reports.